 Select the check box for the Cloud Connector you want to delete.
 Then click Delete.
 When prompted, confirm the deletion.

 You can also delete an available Cloud Connector.
-However, if deleting that selected Cloud Connector would result in fewer than two available Cloud Connectors in the resource location, you’re not allowed to delete the selected Cloud Connector.
+However, if deleting that Cloud Connector would result in fewer than two available Cloud Connectors in the resource location, you’re not allowed to delete the selected Cloud Connector.

 Select Update Time